howardsolutions/learn-file-storage-s3-typescript-starter/README.md

 - They are often accessed frequently, and their size combined with frequent access can quickly lead to performance bottlenecks.

 </details>

+# Encoding

+- we can actually encode the image as a `base64` string and shove the whole thing into a text column in SQLite.
+Base64 is just a way to encode binary (raw) data as text.
+It's not the most efficient way to do it, but it will work for now.